rafagomes/react-pocket-projects/README.md

 A complete app with React Router, Redux, React Thunk and many other things.
 This is a very good app example to be your reference in future implementations.
 PS: I didn't do the video part because was not relevant for the learning.

 ## Translate (TS)
 A good example on how to use Contexts from React 16.
+If you are thinking about replace Redux for Contexts, in a less complex app, for instance, this is good example.
+Redux has a lot of features that Contexts hasn't so, think carefully about that change.

 #
 So that's it guys and girls!